suds123/LearningJava/README.md

 Some details about this repo:

-* I will use Java to solve these.
+* I will use Python to solve these.
 Why?
 Because I want to learn the language quickly.
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.
 If you do not like my algorithm(s), please add a comment for the file/commit or open an issue, and I'll try to improve.